-New format for 2018.
+Two events in one!
 First, at 6:30 pm, a sale of perennials and shrubs from the gardens of Society members.
 This is followed by a live auction at 7:30 pm with our popular auctioneer and volunteer, Terry Hoelke.
 He will auction fresh garden produce, preserves and baking.
 Fresh – and fun.
-Donations are appreciated and can be dropped off at the Legion that day from 10 am until the time of the sale.
+Donations are appreciated and can be dropped off at the Legion that day from noon until the time of the sale.

 6:00 pm – Pot Luck Dinner